 - Teaching your child how to instruct others: Don’t be too quick on passing down a chore your child has mastered.
 Allow them to then instruct their younger sibling on how to do it right, in turn teaching them how to instruct someone else (do you ever notice that when you have to teach someone something, you learn even more about it?).

-- Teaching your child how to be responsible for themselves: Give your child some of the chores that they’ll be responsible for for the rest of their lives, such as doing their personal laundry.
+- Teaching your child how to be responsible for themselves: Give your child some of the chores that they’ll be responsible for the rest of their lives, such as doing their dirty clothes/laundry.

 - Teaching your child how to be a team player + team contributor: Choose chores where your child is not the main beneficiary.
 For example, if they clean their room, then they get a nice clean room to live in.
 But cleaning the living room?
 Well, that benefits everyone.